 With NGAO, providing an excellent correction up to magnitude 17, 10% of the known main-belt population can be scanned, corresponding to the potential discovery of 1000-4000 multiple systems!
 Additionally because the NGAO system will provide a better and more stable correction (compared to the Keck LGS AO), the halo due to uncorrected phase will be significantly reduced.
 Closer and fainter satellites should be detectable; therefore we will be able to detect more multiple asteroid systems.
 More close binary systems could be also characterized because of the better angular resolution provided in the visible wavelength range (FWHM ~14 mas in R band).
 At the time of writing, the orbits of ~12 visual binary systems are known and displayed a diversity.
-To better understand these differences, we propose to focus our study on 100 new binary systems in the main-belt discovered by light curve or snap shot program on HST and/or previous AO systems.
+To better understand these differences, we propose to focus our study on 100 new binary systems.
 The increase by an order of magnitude of known orbits will help to how they formed considering, for instance, the asteroids is member of collisional family, their distance to the Sun, their size and shape, among others parameters.